 Every goat loves her treats and sunflower seeds are always a hit.
 I grow a lot of sunflower seeds every year of many varieties to feed the goats and chickens.
 The black oil variety are particularly beneficial because of the high oil content and all the vitamins and minerals.

 Here’s an article on the benefits of BOSS (the abbreviated version) for horses but you can liken most of it to goats – there’s a table there of the aforementioned vitamins and minerals.

 Yeast and Baking Soda

-Speaking of Fiasco Farms, I buy Molly’s herbal wormer for my livestock and just add it to my natural supplement because its the only way my head dam ever gets her wormer.
+Speaking of Fiasco Farms again, I buy Molly’s herbal wormer for my livestock and add it to my natural supplement because its the only way my head dam ever gets her wormer.
 I have tried EVERYTHING short of wrestling her to the ground every day to make her take her wormer.
 I have to throw it into her supplement and hope she gets enough of it to help.
-While we’ve been living in Utah (a pretty dry, cold and, therefore, not too wormy a place), its worked well enough.
-My other goats will politely eat herbal wormer treats, some eating them right out of my hand, but not my head dam so I do what I need to for her.
+My other goats will politely eat herbal wormer treats, some eating them right out of my hand.
+My head dam is just a butt, so I do what I gotta do.